Learning at the Edge: Tailed-Uniform Sampling for Robust Simulation-Based Inference: Science Experiment

-As before, we discretize a \uniform rectangular grid with $n = 20$ test locations along each dimension, spanning $\Omega_m \in [0.27, 0.37]$ and $h \in [0.63, 0.71]$.
-For each of the 400 evaluation points, we generate observations, draw $M = 1000$ posterior samples from all three methods, and calculate pairwise C2ST scores.
+Following the same training and validation pipeline in Section~\ref{sec:toy}, we now apply \tail to a popular inference benchmark in cosmology: the inference of cosmological parameters $\boldsymbol{\theta} = (\Omega_m, h)$ from the matter power spectrum $\mathbf{P} \in \mathbb{R}^{64}$, where $\Omega_m$ is the matter density parameter and $h$ is the dimensionless Hubble parameter.
+We generate observations using the \texttt{syren-new} emulator \citep{sui2025} with heteroskedastic cosmic variance noise \citep{dodelson2020}.
+As reference posteriors, we use MCMC to collect samples under a truncated Gaussian prior centered in $\Omega_m \in [0.24, 0.40]$, $h \in [0.61, 0.73]$.
+To ensure a fair comparison between the NPEs, we perform independent \texttt{Optuna} hyperparameter searches \citep{akiba2019} for each proposal over flow architecture (MAF or NSF), hidden features, transform layers, batch size, and learning rate.

-Both methods achieve similar C2ST scores in Figure~\ref{fig:c2st-sci}, but by eye inspection, \tail appears to provide reliable inference everywhere, whereas \textit{\uniform} is only productive near the center.
-To connect the performance degradation trend to the underlying physics, we propose a different binning strategy.
-We first define the degeneracy direction as $d_1 = \Omega_m + h$, which describes movement along the banana-shaped posterior where the physical matter density $\Omega_m h$ varies slowly.
-Perpendicular to this, we define $d_2 = \Omega_m - h$, which captures variation across the degeneracy.
+\textbf{Degeneracy} \,\, The matter power spectrum is sensitive to the combination $\Omega_m h$ rather than to each parameter independently \citep{peacock1996}, creating an anti-correlation that manifests as slanted banana-shaped posterior contours.
+As a result, the information embedded in the posterior will be weak along the degenerate directions in the parameter space.
+To connect the performance degradation trend to the underlying physics, we propose a directional binning strategy along the degeneracy direction $d_1 = \Omega_m + h$ and the perpendicular direction $d_2 = \Omega_m - h$.

-Figure~\ref{fig:directional-sci} shows that boundary pathology is anisotropic, with the most severe manifestation along degenerate directions where posteriors are elongated into the prior boundaries.
-As a result, both approaches perform about the same (excluding statistical fluctuations) along the perpendicular direction $d_2$.
-However, across the degeneracy direction $d_1$, the \textit{\uniform} performance sinks at both boundaries, with C2ST scores falling to 0.22–0.30.
-The \textit{\uniform} is unable to learn the posterior tails because the elongated banana-shaped posterior has spread into and beyond areas with sparse training coverage.
-By extending the simulation distribution beyond the prior boundaries, the \tail enables robust, unbiased inference across the full parameter space.
+Figure~\ref{fig:directional-sci} shows that boundary pathology is anisotropic, with the most severe manifestation along degenerate directions.
+While both approaches perform comparably (excluding statistical fluctuations) along the perpendicular direction $d_2$, the \textit{\uniform} performance sinks at both boundaries across the degeneracy direction $d_1$.